 A conspicuous feature of the summit area is Chimney Rock.
 It can be seen all the way from the Wind River at Burris and was once prominent.
 It is not a solid pinnacle, but a thumb-like pile of sliding gneiss-chips and slates.
 In 1873, Dr. T.B.
 Comstock (geologist for the Jones expedition) and party ascended Chimney Rock to investigate.
 Their report describes it as being a couple hundred feet higher than today!
 If so, this would have been the highpoint of Horse Ridge at the time though it is likely they visited the current summit as well if only for the view into the glacial basin (they are only a half mile apart across easy terrain).
 Either way, this was the second highest point to be climbed in the state at that time.
 This description, however, should deter the modern climber.
 Finis 'Old Man of the Mountains' Mitchell was once quoted as saying "It will fall off one of these days".
 Shortly after WW2 (and before wilderness designation), Finis petitioned the state to extend the Cold Springs road all the way to the summit of Febbas - almost successfully.
 Though many of us are glad this never happened, Finis' reasoning was that more people needed to see this alpine region in order to appreciate its beauty and to understand the value of wilderness preservation (none of these glaciers and valleys are visible from roads or populated areas).
 Ahead of his time, he also considered those of handicaps who had no means to enter the area.
 It's unlikely he would have predicted the tripling of use the area has seen in the last decade.
 The area was previously a candidate for the placement of Glacier NP as well as Rocky Mountain NP - either of which would have led to its development.

+Fourts Horn, another feature, was named for Edgar Fourt, a Lander, Wyoming judge and pioneer.
 Though dozens of parties may base themselves just north of Febbas each summer, they are usually heading for Gannett.
 Still, while in camp, the climber's eye is attracted to the massive walls of Horse Ridge.